-I am a Hispanic male. my name and last name are both Arabic, so it has created a few troubles in my life, especially when I came to the United States.
-I always faced it with my best smile and kind intentions.
+I am a Hispanic male.
+My name and last name – both Arabic – have created a few troubles in my life, especially when I came to the United States.
+I always faced them with my best smile and kind intentions.
 I speak Spanish and it helped me to communicate with different cultures.

 I work helping others.
 I teach them to understand their illness and how to carry on with it.
 I work with patients and their families.
 There are a lot of misunderstandings about addictions, especially because nowadays very few patients understand the real damage their illness causes, and why they have to take some medication, also there’s a lot of prejudge toward people with addiction diseases.

 On a scale of 1 to 10 how would you rate your job satisfaction?
 What might need to change about your job to unleash your full enthusiasm?

 I’d rate my satisfaction as 8; it could be very interesting to develop more therapeutic groups where patients could learn from the interaction with other people to know more about their illness and how to solve it.

 If this job moves your heart – how so?
 Ever feel like you! found your calling or sweet spot in life?
 If not, what might do it for you?

 I need to help others; I strongly believe this is one of the main objectives in my life.

 Is there anything unique about your situation that readers should know when considering your experiences or accomplishments?